tbep-tech/tbeptools/README.md

 * `benthic`: Applies to benthic monitoring data used for the Tampa Bay Benthic Index
 * `fim`: Applies to data from the Fisheries Independent Monitoring program used for the Tampa Bay Nekton Index
 * `form`: An intermediate function for formatting imported data for downstream analysis
+* `hmp`: Functions that work with Habitat Master Plan data
 * `import`: A function used to import data from a source external to the package
 * `indic`: A function that analyzes or plots individual tidal creek indicator values, as opposed to integrated creek scores
 * `iwr`: Functions or data that apply to the Impaired Waters Rule (IWR) data maintained by the Florida Department of Environmental Protection used as source data for the tidal creek functions